Septage Receiving Best Practices

 While protecting against illicit transfers or unauthorized personnel certainly improves the security of the station and treatment facility, it is also imperative to ensure the safety of haulers using the system.

-Quick-connect systems that securely lock septage hauler hoses to the system reduce the risk of hazardous spills and are a feature of almost every station.
+Quick-connect systems should securely lock septage hauler hoses to the system.
+This reduces the risk of hazardous spills and are a feature of almost every station.

 Start by pulling up to your wastewater dump station.